damiendevienne/phylter/README.md

 # Phylter, a tool for analyzing, visualizing and filtering phylogenomics datasets.

-..* Phylter is written in R language with dependencies on the 'ape' and 'Rspectra' packages.
+* **Phylter** is written in R language with dependencies on the 'ape' and 'Rspectra' packages.
-..* Phylter relies on DIstatis (Abdi et al, 2005), an extension of multidimensional scaling to 3 dimensions.
-It allows comparing multiple distance matrices (on the same set of elements) at once.
+* **Phylter** relies on Distatis (Abdi et al, 2005), an extension of multidimensional scaling to 3 dimensions to compare multiple distance matrices at once.
+* In **Phylter**, the distance matrices compared are  computed either from the gene trees, or from individual gene multiple sequence alignements.